Plainfield Trash Facts

 Filed and Not Yet Filed

-The distinction below is the practical one: it tells a resident whether the formal chance to comment has arrived.
-As of April 2026 reporting, it had not.14
+The distinction below is the practical one: it tells a resident whether the formal chance to be heard has arrived.
+At the Siting Council a petition is now pending; at DEEP no comment window has opened.

 Filed / on the record

-• Environmental justice public participation plan on file with DEEP11
+• Environmental justice public participation plan approved by DEEP on June 23, 202511

 • Materials-management infrastructure response on file with DEEP12